nomeata/haskell-for-readers/haskell-for-readers.md

 The next big topic we need to learn is how programmers structure their code.
 This happens on multiple levels

  * in a function: intermediate results are named, local helper functions are defined.
- * within a file: functions, type signatures, and documentation is arranged.
+ * within a file: functions, type signatures, and documentation fragments are arranged.
- * within a project (library, package): code is spread out in different files,and imported from other files.
+ * within a project (library, package): code is spread out in different files, and imported from other files.
  * between projects: packages are versioned, equipped with meta-data, and depend on each other.